Local Travel Experts

 Although we cannot guarantee one specific hotel at all times, rest assured that the hotel will always be similar in terms of quality and location to Hotel Astoria in Barcelona and Hotel Lagasca in Madrid.

-An excellent buffet breakfast will be your start into our activity packed days.
-The group will always be picked-up and dropped off directly at the hotel.
+An excellent buffet breakfast will be your start to our activity-packed days.
+The group will always be picked up and dropped off directly at the hotel.

 Price